Dorset Council area

 - A smaller percentage of local workers who worked 40 hours (12.4% compared to 15.5%)

-The largest changes in the hours worked by the workforce in Dorset Council area between 2011 and 2016 were:
+The largest changes in the hours worked by the All industries workforce in the Dorset Council area between 2011 and 2016 were:

 - 35 hours - 39 hours (-74 local workers)

 - 49 hours or more (-28 local workers)

 - 16 hours - 24 hours (-27 local workers)

 - Not stated (-18 local workers)